Taq Kasra: Modern era

 The monument was in the process of being rebuilt by Saddam Hussein's government in the course of the 1980s, when the fallen northern wing was partially rebuilt.
 All works, however, stopped after the 1991 Persian Gulf War.
 From 2004 to 2008 the Iraqi government cooperated with the University of Chicago's Diyala Project to restore the site at a cost of $100,000.
 The Ministry of Culture also invited a Czech company, Avers, to restore the site.
 This restoration was completed in 2017.

 On March 7, 2019, a partial collapse further damaged the Taq Kasra, just two years after its latest restoration was completed.

 In January 2021, Iranian Minister of Cultural Heritage Ali Asghar Mounesan mentioned that a credit of about $600,000 would be required for the restoration of Taq Kasra.

 Documentary film

 In 2017, Pejman Akbarzadeh, based in the Netherlands, made the first full-length documentary film about Taq Kasra: Taq Kasra: Wonder of Architecture.
-The monument had been in danger of ISIS attacks in 2015-2016; Akbarzadeh feared that it might be destroyed soon, and therefore felt urgency to film his documentary.
-The film explores the history and architecture of Taq Kasra with prolific scholars and archaeologists in various countries.
+The monument had been in danger of ISIS attacks in 2015–2016; Akbarzadeh feared that it might be destroyed soon, and therefore felt urgency to film his documentary.
+The film explores the history and architecture of Taq Kasra with many scholars and archaeologists in various countries.